-The past months, as her health and memory deteriorated, our conversations became short, when she has had little strength to engage in lively banter.
-All I could do was tell her I love her and let her know I was thinking about her each and every day.
+As her health and memory deteriorated in the past months, our conversations became short when she had little strength to engage in lively banter.
+All I could do was tell her I loved her and let her know I was thinking about her every day.

-As the dementia worsened, I will often remind her we are in lockdown in India so she will understand why I am not at her side.
+As the dementia worsened, I would often remind her we were in lockdown in India to understand why I was not at her side.
 She seems to grasp this concept and sounds content to hear my voice.

 |An intriguing three shells.|

 This past week, my sister Julie and Susan’s daughter Kely, both living in California, were tested for COVID-19 and drove to Las Vegas, staying in a nearby hotel, well-gloved and masked, and visited her each day.
 The nursing/hospice facility where she is living only has 10 patients and they haven’t had a single case of the virus.